mvolkmann/MyUnixEnv/notes/GoNotes.md

 Open a terminal and cd to your application directory.
 Enter `go run main.go` to run the app.
+Consider creating an alias for this, perhaps `grm`, because you'll be running this command often.
 This should output "Hello, World!".

 ### Build First App

-To build an executable for this app, enter `go build` while in the directory containing the file that defines the `main` func.
+To build an executable for this app, enter `go build` while in the directory containing the file that defines the `main` function.
 This will create an executable file in the current directory that has the same name as the directory, `hello` in this case.
 In Windows this file will have a `.exe` file extension.

-To run this app, enter `./hello` (just `hello` in Windows).
+To run this app, enter `./hello`, or just `hello` in Windows.

+Go executables are statically linked which means that can be run without any other supporting files.
+They can be copied to a machine with the same architecture and be run without installing anything related to Go.

 ### Install First App